-Clay roofing tile is a good choice for homes with a southwestern, Italian, or Spanish Mission design, or even for homes with a modern, clean look.
+A good choice for homes with a southwestern, Italian, or Spanish Mission design, or even for homes with a modern, clean look.
 Clay tile is most often thought of in the traditional “S” or “Spanish” tile look but clay can now be made in several other patterns as well.

-Concrete roofing tile has essentially all of the upsides of clay tile but with the added advantage of being available in an even greater number of styles including traditional clay, slate, and even wood shake!
+It has essentially all of the upsides of clay tile but with the added advantage of being available in an even greater number of styles including traditional clay, slate, and even wood shake!
 It is ideal for communities with appearance codes because it has such a wide range of appearance options.

-Pros for Tile Roofs:
+Pros for Tile Roofs

 - Long life

-• Long warranty
+- Long warranty

-• Strong material
+- Strong material

-• Available in a variety of shapes and colors
+- Available in a variety of shapes and colors

 - Environmentally Friendly

-Cons for Tile Roofs:
+Cons For Tile Roofs

 - Material expense

-• A heavy material, which will not work on all roofs
+- A heavy material, which will not work on all roofs